waimea-dlcollins/300dtd_maintenance_tracker_website/docs/0-requirements.md

 ## NAME OF IMPLICATION 1

-Replace this text with a clear explanation of what the implication means.
+Replace this text with a clear enxplanation of what the implication means.

 ### Relevance to the System